-\subsection{Modeling the velocity map}
+\subsection{Modeling the Velocity Map}

 We estimate a galaxy's total dynamical mass using its \Halpha velocity map obtained from the SDSS MaNGA DAP.
-Only spaxels with a data quality bit of 0 and S/N $\geq 5$ are included in the analysis.
+We restrict our analysis to spaxels with a data quality bit of 0, as provided by the SDSS MaNGA DAP.
+Spaxels with a nonzero bit value indicate data that experienced issues in observations or in the data analysis process \citep{Westfall19}.
+In addition, we only include spaxels with signal-to-noise ratio $\geq 5$ in the H$\alpha$ flux to ensure that only spaxels with a significant detection, and therefore a reliable redshift, are considered in the analysis.

-We also require that all galaxies have a smooth gradient with a maximum ``smoothness score'' of 2.0 as described in \cite{Douglass19}.
-We restrict the analysis to galaxies with a T-Type $> 0$ (late-type galaxies) as classified by the MaNGA Morphology Deep Learning DR17 Value Added Catalog \citep{DominguezSanchez22}.
+We also require that all galaxies have a smooth velocity gradient with a maximum ``smoothness score'' of 2.0, as described in \cite{Douglass19}.
+We further restrict the analysis to galaxies with a T-Type $> 0$ (late-type galaxies) as classified by the MaNGA Morphology Deep Learning DR17 Value Added Catalog \citep{DominguezSanchez22}.

-Similar to both \cite{Douglass19} and \cite{Douglass22}, the velocity map of each galaxy is fit to the rotation curve parameterization defined in \cite{BarreraBallesteros18},
+Similar to both \cite{Douglass19} and \cite{Douglass22}, the velocity map of each galaxy is fit to the rotation curve parameterization defined in \cite{BarreraBallesteros18}:

 where $V(r)$ is the rotational velocity at a distance $r$ from the center of the galaxy.
-The free parameters are $V_{\text{max}}$, the magnitude of the velocity at which the rotation curve plateaus, $R_{\text{turn}}$, the radius at which the rotation curve changes from increasing to flat, and $\alpha$, which describes the sharpness of the curve.
-The extent of the MaNGA \Halpha velocity maps and the radius to which we can measure rotational velocities is limited by the visible extent of the galaxy.
-Rotation curves are only fit out to the maximum radius, $R_\text{max}$, covered by the integral field unit (IFU), the extent of which is shown for an example galaxy in Fig.~\ref{fig:IFU}.
+The free parameters are $V_{\text{max}}$, the magnitude of the velocity at which the rotation curve plateaus; $R_{\text{turn}}$, the radius at which the rotation curve changes from increasing to flat; and $\alpha$, which describes the sharpness of the curve.
+The extent of the MaNGA \Halpha velocity maps and the radii to which we can measure rotational velocities are limited by the visible extent of the galaxy.
+Rotation curves are only fit out to the maximum radius, $R_\text{max}$, covered by the IFU, the extent of which is shown for an example galaxy in Figure~\ref{fig:IFU}.

 Each galaxy's systemic velocity, kinematic center, inclination angle, and position angle are also free parameters in this fit, resulting in a total of eight free parameters.
 When determining the best-fit model for each galaxy, we make use of $\chi^2 = \Sigma ((\text{data} - \text{model})/\text{uncertainty})^2$ and $\chi^2_\nu$, where we normalize $\chi^2$ by the difference between the number of unmasked spaxels in the velocity map and the number of free parameters in the fit.
-We define four best-fit models as follows: \begin{description} \item[Model 1] The model with the smallest $\chi^2$.
+We define four best-fit models, as follows: \begin{description} \item[Model 1] the model with the smallest $\chi^2$.

-\item[Model 2] The model with the smallest residual, $\Sigma (\text{data}-\text{model})^2$.
+\item[Model 2] the model with the smallest residual, $\Sigma (\text{data}-\text{model})^2$.